 These rules apply unless your ticket states otherwise.

 Generally, you have up to 24 hours from when you buy your ticket to get a full refund if you booked at least 2 days before departure.
 You must cancel your trip within 24 hours of purchase for a refund.
+If you bought your ticket through a travel agency or another booking source, contact them for a refund.
 Some countries have different rules about refunds, and if so, we will follow those rules except for claims pursuant to Section 649 Sentence 2 BGB.
 No service charge applies to refunds pursuant to Section 649 Sentence 2 BGB.

 Refunds will be made only to the person who paid.
 Tickets issued for official government travel will be refunded only to the government agency that issued the transportation request.